 How to Plant Cilantro Seeds

-Sow seed in cell packs or flats, press into soil and lightly cover.
+Sow cilantro seed in cell packs or flats, press into soil and lightly cover.
 Darkness aids germination.
 Kept at 65-75°F., gemination averages 7-14 days.
-Transplant 9-12 inches apart.
-Can direct sow into prepared seed beds when soil temperature is above 60°F.
+Transplant seedlings 9-12 inches apart.
+Can direct sow cilantro into prepared seed beds when soil temperature is above 60°F.

 Growing cilantro: For leaf production, full sun or afternoon shade.
 For seed production provide full sun.
-Performs best with regular moisture in fertile soil.
+Cilantro performs best when grown in fertile soil, with regular moisture.